-Bear Guerra is a photographer whose work addresses globalization, development, and social and environmental justice issues.
+Bear Guerra is a photographer whose work explores the human impact of globalization, development, and social and environmental justice issues in communities typically underrepresented in the media.

 In addition to editorial assignments, he is consistently working on long-term projects, and collaborates with non-profit organizations working for social justice and on environmental issues.
 His photo essays and images have been published and exhibited widely, both in the United States and abroad.

 He was a Ted Scripps Fellow in Environmental Journalism for the 2013-2014 academic year at the University of Colorado - Boulder; a 2014 Mongabay Special Reporting Initiative Fellow; as well as a 2014 International Reporting Project Health and Development Reporting Fellow.
 In 2012, he was chosen as a Blue Earth Alliance project photographer for his ongoing project "La Carretera: Life Along Peru's Interoceanic Highway".
-Other recent recognitions have included being selected for publication in American Photography 31 (2015) and Latin American Fotografía 3 (2014); an honorable mention in the 2012 Photocrati Fund competition for the same project; he was a finalist for a National Magazine Award in Photojournalism (2010).
-Bear has been the recipient of funding from the Society of Environmental Journalists, the Puffin Foundation, the Pulitzer Center for Crisis Reporting, and the Christensen Fund/Project Word.
+Other recognitions have included being selected for publication in American Photography (2005, 2015, 2016) and Latin American Fotografía (2014, 2016, 2017); an honorable mention in the 2012 Photocrati Fund competition for the same project; he was a finalist for a National Magazine Award in Photojournalism (2010).

 A native of San Antonio, TX, Bear is currently based in Los Angeles, CA, USA where he lives with his wife and collaborator, journalist Ruxandra Guidi, and their daughter.
 Guidi and Guerra often work together under the name Fonografia Collective to produce local and international print, radio, and multimedia stories about human rights and social justice.
 Bear is also a board member and producer with the award-winning non-profit journalism collaborative, Homelands Productions.

-During 2016-2017, Bear (and Ruxandra) are working on a year-long, multi-platform collaboration with Los Angeles' KCRW.
-Going Gray in LA: Stories of Aging Along Broadway, is funded by the Eisner Foundation, and is an intimate look at the lives of elders as they confront the challenges of aging in the big city.
+During 2016-2017, Bear (and Ruxandra) completed a year-long, multi-platform collaboration with Los Angeles' KCRW public radio station.
+Going Gray in LA: Stories of Aging Along Broadway.
+The project was funded by the Eisner Foundation, and is an intimate look at the lives of elders as they confront the challenges of aging in the big city.
+The exhibition continues to travel throughout the Los Angeles area.

 For more information, a CV, or other inquiries, please contact Bear directly.